 If the application deadline falls on a weekend, applications are due on the following Monday.

 Shortly after being nominated by W&M, students must meet with with the W&M faculty liaison to choose provisional courses in order of preference and complete an online application.
 It is VERY important this is done as soon as requested.
-You will need your passport to complete the application.
-Be sure to have your passport with you when you apply.
+Important: you will need your passport to complete the application.

-Fall: mid-August to late December (There is a required 3 week pre-session orientation in August.
-During the pre-session, students live in dorms.
-Linens provide but no meals.
+Fall: mid-August to late December There is a required 3 week pre-session orientation in August before start the beginning of September.

 Sponsored semester fee: Fall 2018: $14,600

 Includes tuition, housing, partial board, orientation and on-site support, study abroad insurance, and off-campus fee; A $75 application fee is required of all students.
 Housing is a french home stay and partial board includes breakfast and 2 meals per week.
 Students can choose to pay their home stay families for more meals at 3 EURO for a dish or 5 EURO for a complete meal.

 Tuition exchange students will pay their normal tuition and fees to William & Mary, along with a $75 application fee, and an on-site housing and support fee to William & Mary, which includes housing, partial board, orientation and support services, and study abroad insurance.
 The on-site housing and support fee will be $3,868 for fall 2018.

 Please note: exchange placements to Montpellier are limited; any qualified applicant for whom the tuition exchange is not available will automatically be enrolled in the sponsored semester program.
 The sponsored semester is identical in all respects except that the program fee is comprehensive and covers tuition and the above-listed on-site costs.